 My PRO tip for this recipe would be to broil it at the very end.
 It’s not a must, but a few extra minutes really takes the breadcrumbs from yum to outstanding.
 Also, do not forget the sage!
 It goes so well with the pumpkin!

-If you try this Vegan Baked Pumpkin Mac and Cheese (Vegan) please let me know in the comment section below, or tag me on instagram with the hashtag #jessicainthekitchen!
+If you try this Vegan Pumpkin Mac and Cheese (Vegan) please let me know in the comment section below, or tag me on instagram with the hashtag #jessicainthekitchen!
 For more exclusive recipes follow me on Instagram AND on Snapchat: jessinkitchen.